Your capital is at risk. Terms and conditions apply.

 Read Review | Visit InvestEngine

-Lightyear: Most User-Friendly Interface
+Lightyear: User-Friendly Interface for European Stock Access

 Overview

 Lightyear is one of the newer entrants to the UK brokerage scene, founded in 2020 by former Wise (previously TransferWise) executives.
-The platform has quickly gained attention for its transparent fee structure, multi-currency accounts, and excellent access to European markets – an area where many UK brokers fall short.
+The platform has quickly gained attention for its transparent fee structure, multi-currency accounts, and excellent access to European markets, an area where many UK brokers fall short.

 Lightyear Interface